dioneli-hub/dioneli-hub/README.md

 ## Fun Facts

 - I bought my laptop in the year 2013 with the pocket money my parents gave me to spend on food in the school canteen!
-Already finished Uni with it and still continuing to upgrade it. 💻
+Already finished the Uni with it and still continuing to upgrade it. 💻
 - When not coding, I enjoy discovering genetic engeneering and doing push-ups.
 - Ask me about biochemistry and healthy lifestyle – I might surprise you with my knowledge!